Team Commitment in Kanban: How to Set Achievable Goals without Trimming Down Your User Stories

 This leads to the inevitable question of how to determine relevant due dates and achieve a predictable and managed commitment to delivery without breaking down user stories.

-The answer to the problem of setting realistic due dates lies hidden in the process flow metrics, which are based on your past performance.
+The answer to the problem of setting realistic due dates lies hidden in the flow metrics, which are based on your past performance.
 In order to set suitable due dates and commit to realistic goals, your team needs to determine the cycle time of a task and the degree of certainty of it being accomplished.
 The best way to do this is to look back into your past performance using the Cycle Time Histogram.
 This analytical chart presents the overall distribution of completion times for all tasks in your process over a given period.
 The number of user stories necessary to obtain an accurate prediction depends on several factors, but you should have a moderate degree of confidence in the overall bounds of your process after as few as five items have been completed.

 The Cycle Time Histogram can help you determine both a planned duration along with the probability of achieving that duration.
 For example, an 85th percentile represents 85% of the user stories measured, while the X axis shows the cycle time.
 If, at the 85th percentile, the cycle time is 5 days, then we can say with an 85% level of confidence that any story will be delivered in a maximum of 5 days.
 This is your team commitment.